 an exception.
 Frida Kahlo painted this portrait of the kindly and wise grandma in an extremely refined realism and with such a great deal

 of details.
 You can feel the grandma in this portrait is real and could almost reach out and touch her.

-Frida like to put lush green leaves as background for her self-portrait, but she put the autumn color of leaves in this painting, maybe indicating the the person in this portrait is in the autumn of her life.
+Frida likes to put lush green leaves as background for her self-portrait, but she put the autumn color of leaves in this painting, maybe indicating the person in this portrait is in the autumn of her life.
 Frida painted this painting with great compassion and it is one of the most detailed paintings of Frida.

-The subject of this portrait is the mother of Eduardo Morillo, who is employed in Mexican diplomatic department.
+The subject of this portrait is the mother of Eduardo Morillo, who is employed in the Mexican diplomatic department.
 He purchased over 30 paintings from Frida over the years and commissioned her to paint several portraits for his family members.
 This portrait is one of Frida's favorite paintings.